Akin1998/Dissertation/README.md

 # Dissertation
 Code and dataset used in my dissertation

-for the webapp Please download the zip files and extract them, read me file present inside the zip files will help you run it.
+for the webapp Please download the zip files and extract them, read me file present inside the webapp.zip file will help running it.

 Link to Demo Dataset: https://drive.google.com/file/d/1kqWq3fb-V0_upAlRfKozdwDb3KBxUrL2/view?usp=sharing